 I used purple poms to create the appearance of wine grapes.
 You could also use colored felt to make mini cheese rounds, gingerbread men, candy canes...the possibilities are endless.
 If you're giving the gnome as a gift, you can tuck just about anything into his folded arms – gift cards, a corkscrew bottle opener, even jewelry!

 DIY Christmas Wine Bottle Gnomes

-Note this materials list includes affiliate links, which means I may receive a very small commission should you purchase any of the items below.
-This helps me cover the costs of this blog.
-Girl's gotta eat!
+*Note this list includes affiliate links, which means I may receive a very small commission should you purchase any of the items below.

 Here's what you'll need: